Why I'm worried.

 A federal force for use inside the U.S. is being built up fast.

 The Posse Comitatus Act (1878) keeps the military out of policing Americans on U.S. soil.
 But the agencies inside Homeland Security, like ICE and Border Patrol, aren't covered by that law.
 Border Patrol has unusual legal powers within 100 miles of any U.S. border, an area that includes about two-thirds of all Americans.
+That zone covers Phoenix, Houston, San Diego, Detroit, Miami, Buffalo, Seattle, the entire Atlantic coast, the entire Pacific coast, and most of the southwest.
+If you live in any of those places, you live in the zone where Border Patrol can stop you without the same rules a regular cop has to follow.

 The funding has gone through the roof.
 The 2025 reconciliation bill gave $75 billion to ICE alone.1 In May 2026, Senate committees released a follow-up $72 billion package, with $38 billion more for ICE and $26 billion for Customs and Border Protection.2 The American Immigration Council pointed out that the combined funding makes ICE's budget about eleven times what it was in 2025, and CBP's about 3.5 times.1